Surafal/Surafal/README.md

 Software  Engineer II

-A Software Engineer with industry experience bulidng automation systems specializing in Full Stack development with Node.js,RoR, Reactjs and MongoDB.
+A Software Engineer with industry experience bulidng automation systems

 Backend: NodeJS, Ruby
 Databases: Mongodb, Mysql, Elastic search
 Frontend: Reactjs, Embe, Vue
 Some facts:

-🔭 I’m currently working [Software Engineer] [At] Maxiomtech 👯 I’m looking to collaborate on open source projects that makes automation a little easy.
+🔭 I’m currently working [Software Engineer] [At]
+👯 I’m looking to collaborate on open source projects that makes automation a little easy.
 📫 How to reach me: todaysperspectivesmatters@gmail.com
-😄 Pronouns: Ah mee d
+😄 Pronouns: sura fel
 You can also find me on

 linkedin twitter  website